baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - `move()` attempts to move at random.
 - `move(direction)` attempts to move your bot one tile in a given direction (string `'left'`, `'right'`, `'up'`, or `'down'`).
 - `moveTo(xTo, yTo)` will calculate a path towards the target coordinates and attempt to move you one tile further down that path.
-- `moveTo(entity)` attempts to find a path towards the given entity and move your bot one tile towards the entity.
+- `moveTo(entity)` will calculate a path towards the given entity and move your bot one tile towards the entity.
 If entity can not be sensed, this command fails (either wasting turn or causing a random movement).
+- Calculating a path will fail if the entire path is not visible to the bot.
 - `canMove()`, `canMove(direction)`, `canMoveTo(xTo, yTo)`, and `canMoveTo(entity)` check if the corresponding action should be possible.
 EMP can not be used to disable movement.
 However, a move action will fail if you attempt to move on a tile which is occupied by a cloaked enemy (the enemy will be decloaked and you will have spent your action).
 - If you are attempting to move towards an entity or towards coordinates further than one tile away, and the shortest path is blocked, these commands may cause your bot to move _away_ from the given entity (following whichever shortest path it has calculated).
-If you want to minimize weird behavior, it's a good idea to avoid higher level APIs when moving.
+- If you want to minimize weird behavior, it's a good idea to avoid higher level APIs when moving.
 Instead, always move by explicitly declaring the tile where you want to move, e.g. `moveTo(x+1, y)`.
 - `moveToMiddle` is an undocumented API.
 Assuming it does something related to its name, you will not need it.
 - In addition to normal movement actions, a unit may move by teleporting or charging.